neonmik/Wave-Machine-Firmware/README.md

         + Bugfix: Presets are always loaded on start up.
 Thjis allows the hardware controls and LEDs to be correct.

     + ADSR:
+        + Improvement: Refactored code to be more modular.
+Now controls can be perfromaed easier and are potable.
-        + Fixed an overflow issue with multiple notes being in an extended Decay phase causing the output sample to be limitied cause audio artifacts:- Bug: Clipping output signal - When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.)
+        + Fixed an overflow issue with multiple notes being in an extended Decay phase causing the output sample to be limitied cause audio artifacts:- Bug: Clipping output signal - When running ARP full speed/range/DOWN-UP with 8 notes, ADSR attack min, release max, and then start turning decay up, it hard clips... think this is down to attack getting to full value (0xffff) instead of (0x6fff/0x7fff), so when all voices push that mid 16bit in value, the whole output sample volume breaks 16 bit, and therefore clips before getting downsampled.
         + Removed any useless calls to synth voice stuff so can be used more universally (currently planning on adding to Mod) - currently get passed values for notes and stuff, kinda unnecessary for actual ADSR, but used in this implementaion to clear the voice, could just be donw by checking but I thought it was stopping code. could just use "if (ADSR::isStopped()) Voice::note_clear" in the saudio process code.
         + ADSR not working for first oscillator/voice - added a minimum (10ms) limit on the AD settings... seemed to help.
         + Improved ADSR - some confusion if you release key in attack stage, skips DS and jumps to release - this is standard behaviour for most synths by testing some.

     + Mod:
+        + Improvement: Tidied code to make it more modular.
+        + Feature: Added envelope to Mod.
+Currently not controlable on hardware, but functionality is there.
         + Added a linear to exponential curve for the Rate function.
 Can now rate between 0.1Hz and 5000Hz with the lower end of the range being finest, and the higher end coarsest.
         + Bugfix: Mod overflowing vector/wavetable index - reworked fault in wavetable.
         + Tidied up code to remove unnecessary stuff.